jdalton92/trading-bot/README.md

 ```
 **Note:** setting `POSTGRES_HOST_AUTH_METHOD=trust` means postgresql does not require a password.
 This is used only in development mode, being run on localhost

-2. Run `docker-compose` to initialise postgres for databasing, and celery, celery-beat, and redis for handling of background tasks.
+2. Run `docker-compose up` to initialise postgres for databasing, and celery/celery-beat/redis for handling of background tasks.

 ```sh
 $ docker-compose up
 ```

-3. Run the api on localhost a separte teriminal
+3. Run the api on localhost a separte terminal

 ```sh
 $ pipenv shell